ideal-lab5/idn-docs/docs/ETF basics/getting_started.md

 docker run -p 9944:9944 -it --rm --name etf-node-0 ideallabs/etf --unsafe-rpc-external --validator --dev --tmp
 ```

+#### Chainspec

-The raw chainspec for our testnet can be found [here](https://raw.githubusercontent.com/ideal-lab5/substrate/etf/etfTestSpecRaw.json).
-You will need to add the `--chain etfSpecTestRaw.json` when running your node to connect to the testnet (contact us if any issues).
+To connect to our development network, use the raw chainspec for our testnet found [here](https://raw.githubusercontent.com/ideal-lab5/etf/main/etfDevSpecRaw.json).
+You will need to add the `--chain etfDevSpecRaw.json` when running your node to connect to the testnet.

 ## Testing